Small businesses in Mississippi most often buy these types of insurance.

 State laws can affect which business insurance coverage you need.
 These policies are required everywhere in Mississippi, from Jackson to Gulfport.

 This policy covers medical costs from work-related injuries and illnesses.
-It also provides disability benefits to injured Mississippi workers.
+It also provides partial lost wages to Mississippi workers who are disabled from a workplace accident.

 Mississippi requires a minimum of: